article / Military technology

 On one side is the daily survival crisis faced by the Ukrainian front lines, on the other is the time gap of at least one year required for weapon development.
 This delay highlights a brutal reality of the Ukraine war: Western aid often lags behind the changes in battlefield needs.

-During his visit to the UK, Ukrainian President Volodymyr Zelenskyy explicitly stated that Russia is attempting to "use cold weather as a tool of terror," and therefore "increasing Ukraine's air defense capabilities is now a top priority."
-However, the "Storm Shadow" missiles are offensive weapons, not air defense systems.
-This indicates that the UK's strategic assessment is: the best defense is to enhance Ukraine's ability to strike targets deep within Russia, thereby creating a deterrent effect.
+During his visit to the UK, Ukrainian President Volodymyr Zelenskyy explicitly stated that Russia is attempting to use the cold weather as a tool of terror, making it an urgent priority to enhance Ukraine's air defense capabilities.
+However, cruise missiles are offensive weapons, not air defense systems.
+This indicates that the UK's strategic assessment is: the best defense is to enhance Ukraine's ability to strike deep into Russian territory, thereby creating a deterrent.

 Battlefield Context: The Cycle of Upgrading and Countering

-Just days before Healy's visit to Ukraine, Russia used the new "Oleshnyk" hypersonic missile to strike a Ukrainian target located only about a kilometer from the Polish border.
-Tammy Bruce, the U.S. representative to the United Nations, condemned this as a "dangerous and inexplicable escalation" during a Security Council meeting and warned that it could "expand and intensify the war."
+Just a few days before Healy's visit to Ukraine, Russia used the new Oleshnyk hypersonic missile to strike a Ukrainian target located only about 60 kilometers from the Polish border.
+Tammy Bruce, the U.S. representative to the United Nations, condemned this as a dangerous and inexplicable escalation during a Security Council meeting, warning that it could expand and intensify the war.

 Ukraine currently has significant shortcomings in its long-range strike capabilities.
-Although it possesses US-provided ATACMS missiles (with a range of approximately 300 kilometers) and its domestically developed "Sapsan" missiles, it lacks the means to reliably strike high-value targets deep within Russian territory.
+Although it possesses the ATACMS missiles (with a range of approximately 300 kilometers) provided by the United States and its domestically developed Sapsan missiles, it lacks the means to reliably strike high-value targets deep within Russian territory.
 The Ukrainian military primarily relies on drone attacks against Russian energy facilities, but the destructive power of these attacks is limited, making it difficult to pose a systemic threat to Russia's war machine.

-The design objective of the "Nightfall" missile is clear: to enhance Ukraine's capability to strike Russian oil facilities, military command centers, logistical hubs, and defense industrial production bases.
-The recent attack by the Ukrainian military on three drilling platforms of Russia's Lukoil in the Caspian Sea demonstrates the initial form of this strategy.
+The design objective of the Nightfall missile is clear: to enhance Ukraine's capability to strike Russian oil facilities, military command centers, logistical hubs, and defense industrial production bases.
+The recent Ukrainian military attacks on three drilling platforms of Russia's Lukoil in the Caspian Sea demonstrate the initial form of this strategy.
 However, the scale and effectiveness of drone strikes are limited, necessitating more powerful conventional strike methods as a supplement.

 Strategic Impact: Geopolitical Calculations Beyond the Battlefield